 Cardozo Law School opened its newly updated residence hall, The Benjamin, in fall 2016.
 The Benjamin is a university-owned eight-story building on Lexington Avenue and 29th Street in Manhattan in the midtown-east neighborhood known as Rose Hill, a 10-minute subway ride from the law school.
 Students may apply for three kinds of furnished rooms, all of which have air conditioning, WiFi, smart TVs, and access to a laundry room, exercise room, a large ground-floor common area with comfortable lounge seating, a top-floor solarium study room, and a rooftop patio with views of the city.

 Apartments will be assigned on a first-come, first-served basis.
 Should you be interested in a specific room type, you are encouraged to submit an application as early as possible.
 We will make every effort to accommodate as many housing requests as possible.
 In addition to requesting a certain size apartment, you may request a specific roommate or have a roommate assigned to you.
 The university reserves the right to determine the priority for the assignment of housing in The Benjamin.

-The University is not able to accommodate a student's request for housing in The Benjamin; or the student accepts the spot in the Benjamin but then withdraws from Cardozo, in writing, prior to August 1, 2019.
+The University is not able to accommodate a student's request for housing in The Benjamin; or the student accepts the spot in the Benjamin but then withdraws from Cardozo, in writing, prior to August 1, 2023.

 Many students find housing in Greenwich Village, Tribeca, SoHo, and other neighborhoods near the Cardozo campus.
 The school is conveniently accessible to many bus and subway lines, and is a short subway or bus ride to Penn Station and Grand Central Station.
 Students can commute easily from other New York neighborhoods.

 Additionally, there are organizations in New York City that specialize in providing temporary or long-term housing to students and interns.
 Some of these resources are listed below.